-It recently came to my attention that I still hadn’t written any articles on the Core Design classic Tomb Raider 3, despite having launched this site almost two years ago.
+It recently came to my attention that I still hadn’t written any articles about the Core Design classic Tomb Raider 3, despite having launched this site almost two years ago.
 So it’s time to set that right.

 Tomb Raider 3 introduced new vehicles and a less linear globe-trotting adventure but it also featured some stunning artwork from the Indian subcontinent and Southeast Asia, such as the dancers motif seen in the screenshot below and throughout the game’s India levels.

 These dancers are apsaras – often described as “divine nymphs” or “celestial dancers” – and are commonly found adorning the walls of Hindu and Buddhist temples across Asia.
 Apsaras are largely depicted as graceful, youthful maidens with slender waists, curvaceous hips and busts, and serene smiling faces.
 While they are sometimes associated with fertility rites, they are best known for being skilled dancers.
 They were often paired with gandharvas, the male singers and musicians who entertained at the court of Indra, the Hindu king of the gods.

 Although they look naked at first glance, apsaras often wore collars of beads and pearls, jewellery, elaborate headdresses, and long, transparent skirts of fine cotton or silk.
 The celestial dancers seen in the screenshot above are striking a pose known as the tribhanga.
 Tribhang means “thrice bent” and is characterised by an almost S-shaped posture, where the dancer bends her body at the neck, waist, and knees.
 It may look a little uncomfortable to the untrained eye but the tribhanga is considered a graceful, feminine, and sensual pose, and is commonly seen in traditional Indian art and classical Odissi dance.

 All this talk of Indian culture and Hinduism probably gave you the impression that the dancer motif seen in TR3 is based on a sculpture or painting found in India.
 However, the motif is probably based on a sculpture known as the “Dancers’ Pedestal” which was found further east at an archaeological site in the village of Trà Kiệu in Vietnam’s Quảng Nam Province.